jhsu802701/rails_from_scratch_rails5/08-01-outlining.md

 end
 # END: for outline.sh
 ```
-* Enter the command "sh git_check.sh" to install these new gems.
+* Enter the command "bundle install" to install these new gems.
 * Enter the following commands:
 ```
 git add .